 The City of Round Rock is divided into a number of departments that are responsible for different aspects of city government.

-The Administration Department includes the City Council and the City Manager’s Office, as well as the City Secretary and Communication Division.
+The Administration Department includes the City Council and the City Manager’s Office, as well as the City Clerk and Communication Division.